CCheCastaldo/MSHMicroMet/README.md

 remotes::install_github("CCheCastaldo/MSHMicroMet", subdir = "MSHMicroMetR")
 ```

+### How to cite these data

+If using these data please cite the Che-Castaldo and Crisafulli data
+paper in <em>Ecology</em>.

 ### Supporting information for these data

-Link to Metadata_S1 file from Data Paper

-### How to cite these data

-Citation info and link to Data Paper in Ecology
+Supporting information for these data can be found in the MetadataS1.pdf
+associated with this paper.

 ### Acknowledgments